Fitch Affirms HSBC at 'AA-'; Outlook Stable

 such, Fitch

-applied one notch from the VR to HSBC's Tier 2 securities (for
+applied a one notch reduction from the VR to HSBC's Tier 2

 RATING SENSITIVITIES